rafaelmprogrammer/countdown_timer/README.md

-# decrescent_stopwatch
+# count-down timer

-This is a crescent stopwatch made in language C.
+This is a count-down timer made in language C.

 Source Code: https://www.youtube.com/watch?v=RlNwhYcEzM4